 - Stomach pain

-And remember, just as with all other antibiotics, It’s vital that you finish the entire course that is prescribed for you, even if you’re feeling a lot better or if your infection has cleared up completely.
+It is essential to remember that, as with all antibiotics, you must complete the entire prescribed course, even if you start feeling better or your infection has completely cleared up.

 - Liver or kidney problems